zoichatzi/linearScalableOutlierDetect/README.md

 The goal of the present work is to discover abnormalities in two-dimensional data using linear complexity clustering techniques as a foundation.
 The solution performs effectively and effi-ciently in datasets with well-formed cycloid clusters.
 The solution has been implemented in Apache Spark using Scala.

 *The present work is a project that was created in the context of “Technologies for Big Data Analytics” class.*

-MSc Data and Web Science, School of Informatics, Aristotle University of Thessaloniki.
+**MSc Data and Web Science**, School of Informatics, Aristotle University of Thessaloniki.